jbemmel/srl-demo-agent/README.md

 1. Registers a custom YAML model for CLI based configuration (path to a .json file with routes)
 2. Upon configuration, reads the routes from the .json file and programs them into the datapath

+## NetOps cycle enhancements

+In addition to a sample Python agent, this repo contains some ideas and tricks to speed up development.

 ## Installation
 One way is to install 'git' on SRLinux, then check out the sources:
 - Edit /etc/resolv.conf to add reachable nameservers, if needed